 You can make all sorts of different styles - take a look at our Furoshiki Tutorials for inspiration :)

-Here is a step-by-step diagram version of the bunny wrap shown in the video above!
+Here is a step-by-step diagram version of the bunny wrap from the photo above!

 5. Furoshiki creates lasting memories